taijusanagi/2024-scaling-ethereum/README.md

 # DeleGate

-DeleGate is wallet with role management with attestation.
+DeleGate is a smart contract wallet with attestation-based role management.

 ## Description

-DeleGate allows designated accounts to manage access to a wallet with complete transparency.
-This infrastructure supports the automation of processes and is particularly useful for team management in decentralized environments.
-The system ensures that only authorized individuals can access wallet functionalities based on roles defined via smart contracts.

-## How It Works

-DeleGate operates on the Arbitrum Sepolia network and utilizes the following technologies:

-- **Smart Contract Wallet**: Deployed on Arbitrum Sepolia to leverage its lower gas costs and faster transaction times.
-- **Sign Protocol**: Utilized to manage attestation effectively, ensuring that all actions are verified and authenticated securely.
+DeleGate utilizes the Sign Protocol's attestation to manage the roles of smart contract wallets.
+Only accounts with attestation can execute certain functions.

+## Key Benefits

+### Automation
+DeleGate automates crucial wallet operations, enabling seamless transaction flows and interactions without manual oversight.
+This automation reduces human error and increases the efficiency of decentralized operations.

+### Team Management
+With role-based access control, DeleGate facilitates comprehensive team management.
+It allows organizations to define and enforce precise access controls and roles, making it ideal for managing large teams and multi-tiered permissions structures in decentralized projects.

+### Transparency
+Transparency is at the core of DeleGate.
+All transactions and access permissions are recorded on the blockchain, providing a clear and immutable audit trail.
+This transparency ensures that all actions are traceable and verifiable, enhancing trust and security for all users.

 ## Future Roadmap